drbenvincent/github-sync-matlab/README.md

 # checkGitHubDependencies
-If your Matlab project uses other GitHub repositories, then you can use this function to make those those dependencies are installed and updated.
+If your Matlab project uses other GitHub repositories, then you can use this function to ensure those those dependencies are installed (cloned) and updated.

 ## Installation